timvink/mkdocs-git-authors-plugin/README.md

 no supported themes *yet*.

-### Customizing existing themes
+### In theme customization

 [MkDocs](https://www.mkdocs.org/) offers possibilities to [customize an existing theme](https://www.mkdocs.org/user-guide/styling-your-docs/#customizing-a-theme).

-As an example, if you use [mkdocs-material](https://github.com/squidfunk/mkdocs-material) you can easily implement git-authors by [overriding a template block](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks):
+As an example, if you use [mkdocs-material](https://github.com/squidfunk/mkdocs-material) you can implement git-authors by [overriding a template block](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks):

 1) Create a new file `base.html` in `docs/assets/theme`: